 What Is the Difference Between Sexual Assault and Rape?

 Rape occurs when a person engages in sexual intercourse with an individual who is unwilling or unable to give consent.
 Rape is a felony, and it counts as one strike under California’s three-strikes law.
-Under the three-strikes law, a person convicted of two or more felonies receives increased prison sentences until the only punishment left is a life sentence.
+As far as California’s three-strikes law, a person convicted of multiple felonies can receive increased prison sentences until the only punishment left is a life sentence.

-In California, rape is punishable by three, six, or eight years in prison.
-The sentence depends on the number of prior convictions the defendant received.
+In California, rape is punishable by three, six, or eight years in prison, and the sentence depends on the number of prior convictions the defendant received.
 If the victim is under 18, that sentence can increase to 11 years in prison.
-If the victim is below 14, the penalty may increase to 13 years in prison.
+Or if the victim is under 14, the penalty may increase to 13 years in prison.

-Those convicted of rape in California must also register as sex offenders, and they may face significant fines or restitution payments in addition to their jail sentences.
+Those convicted of rape in California must also register as sex offenders.
+As such, their names will be added to the California Sex Offender Registry.
+Sex offenders can also face fines or restitution payments in addition to their jail sentences.

 How Is a Defendant Convicted of Sexual Battery?

-For a defendant to be convicted of sexual battery in the state of California, the prosecutor must be able to prove:
+It is not enough to say that a defendant should be convicted of sexual battery.
+A prosecutor must present evidence and compel the court to rule in their favor.
+For a defendant to be convicted of sexual battery in the state of California, the prosecutor must be able to prove the following:

-It may be difficult for a prosecutor to prove the necessary elements of a sexual battery case if the defendant allegedly touched the victim during an encounter wherein body parts are typically touched, such as during a physician’s exam.
+It can be challenging for a prosecutor to prove the necessary elements of a sexual battery case.
+For instance, a defendant allegedly touched a victim during an encounter wherein body parts are typically touched, such as during a physician’s exam.
+A criminal defense lawyer could show this contact was unintentional and should not result in a sexual battery conviction.

 Can You Go to Jail for Sexually Harassing Someone?

-In the state of California, sexual misconduct can be a misdemeanor or felony.
-If convicted of a misdemeanor, the defendant can receive up to six months in county jail and a maximum fine of $2,000.
-This fine may increase to $3,000 if the victim worked for the defendant at the time of the incident.
+Sexual misconduct can be a misdemeanor or felony in California.
+If convicted of a misdemeanor, you can receive up to six months in county jail and a maximum fine of $2,000.
+This fine can increase to $3,000 if the victim worked for the defendant at the time of the incident.

-If the defendant receives a felony conviction, they can receive a range of punishments.
-The punishments include one year in the county jail and a fine of $2,000.
+If you receive a felony conviction, you can receive a range of punishments.
+These can include one year in the county jail and a fine of $2,000.
 However, California state laws allow felony sexual misconduct convictions to reach up to four years in prison and $10,000 in fines and restitution.

 Can You Argue Consent in a Sexual Misconduct Case?

 If a defendant opts to use consent as a defense, then they must prove there was consent.
-A consent defense is controversial and involves a thorough investigation from the defendant’s legal team.
-A criminal defense lawyer will need to confirm that the victim agreed to the sexual contact, which is impossible in some cases.
+A consent defense is often considered controversial.
+Generally, it involves a thorough investigation by the defendant’s legal team.

-In place of credible evidence, the defense attorney may use the victim’s prior history to establish whether they have a history of unlawfully accusing defendants of sexual misconduct.
-In cases where the alleged victim is a child or an individual who lacks the mental capacity to give consent, consent is not an acceptable defense under California sexual assault laws.
+In place of credible evidence, a criminal defense attorney may use the victim’s prior history to establish whether they have a history of unlawfully accusing defendants of sexual misconduct.
+Yet, there may be times when an alleged victim is a child or lacks the mental capacity to give consent.
+At these times, consent is not an acceptable legal defense.

 Talk to a Compassionate Sexual Assault Lawyer in California Today

-Being accused of sexual misconduct in California can feel like your world is spinning out of control.
+Being accused of sexual misconduct in California can make it feel like your world is spinning out of control.
 The legal system can be intimidating and filled with unfamiliar terms and procedures.
-But you don’t have to face this alone.
+Fortunately, you do not have to face the legal system by yourself.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form